January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Use your calendar as a shield—block focus time and lunch.

-• Use Do Not Disturb aggressively during focus blocks and after hours.
+• Use Do Not Disturb during focus blocks and after hours.

 These practices preserve energy and prevent the cycle that leads to burnout.